 The next-generation consoles namely the PS5 and Xbox Series X require a better TV with HDMI 2.1 support.
 This enabled displays to hit those higher frame rates and higher resolutions. the PS5 and Xbox Series X promise up to 8K resolution and 120 FPS.
 But both do not go hand in hand.
 You can either pick the higher resolution of the higher frame rate.
 That makes 4K TVs the sweet spot for the PS5 and Xbox Series X.

-With the introduction of the next-generation of consoles, several TV makers have announced TVs with support for HDMI 2.1.
+With the introduction of the next generation of consoles, several TV makers have announced TVs with support for HDMI 2.1.
 We are going to limit our recommendations to 4K TVs in this article as 4K 60 FPS is going to be the sweet spot for the PS5 and the Xbox Series X. Not to mention that the 8K TVs that are available on the market right now are not what you would call cheap and are not going to be affordable for the majority of the public.
-Here we are going to look at some of the best 4K TVs that you can buy for the Xbox Series X and PS5.
+Here we are going to look at some of the best 4K TVs that you can buy for the Xbox Series X and PS5 in 2021.

 Best 4K TVs For Xbox Series X And PS5

 The following are some of the best 4K TVs with next-generation features such as HDMI 2.1 that you can buy right now:

 This is an OLED display so you get those deep blacks and intense immersive colors when gaming or consuming content.
 This is a really thin display with very narrow bezels which makes it really appealing to look at and also increases immersion when playing games or watching something.

 This display is G-Sync compatible if you are interested in hooking it up with your PC as well, which makes it the ultimate TV for gaming.
 The stand is made of metal which makes it really solid and feels premium.
 The contrast is the major selling point of OLED TVs and that is something that you really need to experience in-person to see the actual benefit and the visual improvements.